Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 ## Configure the Dev Portal

-Once you have Auth0 configured, you can configure the Dev Portal to use Auth0 for dynamic client registration (DCR).
+Once you have Auth0 configured, you can configure the Dev Portal to use Auth0 for Dynamic Client Registration (DCR).
+This process involves two steps: creating the DCR provider and establishing the authentication strategy.
+DCR providers are designed to be reusable configurations.
+This means once you’ve configured the Auth0 DCR provider, it can be utilized across multiple authentication strategies without needing to be set up again.

 {% navtabs %}
 {% navtab Konnect UI %}